webplatform/docs/css/properties/visibility/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-Unlike [[css/properties/display|'''display''']], objects that are not visible still reserve the same physical space in the content layout as they would if they were visible.
+Unlike elements styled with the [[css/properties/display|'''display''']] property, elements that are not visible (<code>visibility: hidden</code>) still reserve the same physical space in the content layout as they would as if they were visible.
 You can change the visibility through scripting to show and hide overlapping content based on user interaction.
-For document style scripting information, see Introduction to Dynamic Styles.
-A child object can be '''visible''' when its parent is '''hidden'''.
+Also, a child element can be '''visible''' when its parent is '''hidden'''.
 |Import_Notes====Syntax===
 <code>'''visibility: '''visible '''{{!}}''' hidden '''{{!}}''' collapse '''{{!}}''' inherit</code>
 }}